modabas/ModEndpoints/docs/DesignPhilosophy.md

 * Teams choose how opinionated they want to be

 > Consistency should be a **team decision**, not a framework mandate.

----

-### 7. Discoverability Beats Centralization

-A common failure mode of Minimal APIs is excessive logic in `Program.cs`.

-ModEndpoints addresses this by:

-* Moving endpoints into dedicated classes
-* Co-locating routing with behavior
-* Keeping application startup small and declarative

-Endpoints should be:

-* Easy to find
-* Easy to navigate
-* Easy to delete

----

-## What ModEndpoints Is Not

-To avoid confusion, ModEndpoints is **not**:

-* A controller replacement
-* A full endpoint framework
-* A DSL for HTTP APIs
-* A platform with its own ecosystem
-* A place for every possible web feature

-There are excellent libraries that serve those goals.

-ModEndpoints intentionally stays focused.

----

-## Design Trade-offs (Acknowledged)

-Every abstraction has costs.
-ModEndpoints consciously accepts:

-* Some boilerplate compared to inline Minimal APIs
-* Responsibility on teams to define conventions
-* Explicit HTTP handling when using `MinimalEndpoint`

-These trade-offs are intentional.

-> **Clarity, control, and platform alignment has been chosen over convenience shortcuts.**

----

-## Summary

-**ModEndpoints exists to make Minimal APIs scalable without making them foreign.**

-It provides:

-* Structure without lock-in
-* Organization without magic
-* Power without overreach

-If ModEndpoints ever feels like it is *taking over* an application, it has gone too far.

-That boundary matters — and this project is designed to respect it.